Moving Across Country with Cats – Relocation Tips to Save You from Hassle

 Get a Mild Sedative from Your Vet

-If it is a long-distance move and your cat doesn’t like riding in the car, it might be better to ask for a sedative from the vet.
+If you have long distance moving with a cat, it might be better to ask for a sedative from the vet.
 The veterinarian might also offer to help by keeping your cat for a while.
 All this helps in avoiding the potential risks of your friend going missing during moving cat.
 Also, it allows you to settle before adding your beloved pet to the new setup.
 It also means that you’ll be calmer when bringing your cat home.

 Feed a Small Meal